Mediaset Espana Comunicacion (OTCMKTS:GETVY) Reaches New 52-Week High at $13.75

-Mediaset Espana Comunicacion, S.A.
-(OTCMKTS:GETVY) reached a new 52-week high on Wednesday .
-The stock traded as high as $13.75 and last traded at $13.75, with a volume of 0 shares changing hands.
+Shares of Mediaset Espana Comunicacion, S.A.
+(OTCMKTS:GETVY) reached a new 52-week high during trading on Tuesday .
+The company traded as high as $13.75 and last traded at $13.75, with a volume of 0 shares.
 The stock had previously closed at $13.75.

 Mediaset Espana Comunicacion SA conducts television, cinema and music production operations.
 It also owns and operates the Spanish television station Telecinco as well as media and advertising companies.
 Mediaset Espana Comunicacion SA is based in Madrid, Spain.